SoftwarePunt/superoffice-webapi-php-sdk/README.md

 # `superoffice-webapi`

-👨‍💻 **PHP SDK for SuperOffice Web API**
+***PHP SDK for SuperOffice Web API***

-This library provides an unofficial PHP SDK for the SuperOffice [WebAPI](https://community.superoffice.com/documentation/sdk/SO.NetServer.Web.Services/html/Reference-WebAPI-WebAPI.htm).
+This library provides an unofficial PHP SDK for the SuperOffice [REST WebAPI](https://community.superoffice.com/documentation/sdk/SO.NetServer.Web.Services/html/Reference-WebAPI-REST-REST.htm).

+⚠ **Note: This library is a work in progress, and currently only targets CRM Online (SuperOffice Cloud).**

 ## Installation
-This library is available as a [Composer package](https://packagist.org/packages/roydejong/superoffice-webapi):
+The recommended way to install this library is with [Composer](http://getcomposer.org/), by adding the [package](https://packagist.org/packages/roydejong/superoffice-webapi) as a dependency to your project:

-    composer install roydejong/superoffice-webapi
+    composer require roydejong/superoffice-webapi